 nutrients it needs and ageing can be slowed down.
 Ketones can also be present in the body after a tough workout session.

 If you suffer from IBS or Crohn’s disease, fasting can give your irritated digestive system a much-needed break.
 Usually, food sensitivities or allergies can cause a flare-up, but sometimes the digestive system can become disturbed due to outside factors such as stress or a lack of sleep.
 During a flare-up when everything is irritating, even safe foods can be unpleasant, so sticking to a fluid diet is a great method when the digestive system needs a break to heal.

 Whether or not fasting is right for you can depend on your personal goals.
 Perhaps you are hoping to achieve one of the benefits mentioned above to improve your overall health.
 However, it is quite common to use fasting as a diet technique to help lose weight.
 For example, if you decide to give yourself only a 5-hour period out of 24 hours to eat, then you are fasting for 19 hours in one day.

 You can only take in so much food during this time, which means that exercise will create a calorie deficit and your body will burn fat as energy.
 Many people who are overweight simply eat more calories than they are capable of burning in one day, so this is a great method to control calories without having to necessarily count them before each meal.
 Some people consider juice cleanses as fasting.
 Often, juice cleanses do not achieve the desired weight loss results.
-This is because juice is often loaded with added sugars and lacks in nutrients and protein to help your body recover after exercise.
-If you decide to do a juice cleanse, it is best to invest in a good juicer that allows you to make juice with whole fruits and vegetables without adding sugar or removing all the fiber.
+This is because the juice is often loaded with added sugars and lacks nutrients and protein to help your body recover after exercise.
+If you decide to do a juice cleanse, it is best to invest in a good juicer that allows you to make juice with whole fruits and vegetables without adding sugar or removing all the fibre.
 Always read the labels on juices that you purchase from the store.

 Potential risks when fasting